Things To Know About Imatinib

-- The Philadelphia chromosome produces BCR-ABL tyrosin kinase (enzyme).
+- The Philadelphia chromosome produces BCR-ABL tyrosine kinase (enzyme).

-- BCR-ABL tyrosin kinase causes chronic myelogenous leukemia (CML).
+- BCR-ABL tyrosine kinase causes chronic myelogenous leukemia (CML).

-- Imatinib is a BCR-ABL tyrosin kinase inhibitor and used to block the activity of BCR-ABL tyrosin kinase.
+- Imatinib is a BCR-ABL tyrosine kinase inhibitor and used to block the activity of BCR-ABL tyrosine kinase.

 BCR-ABL tyrosine kinase inhibitors are used to prevent the activity of this particular enzyme, which is necessary for the development of a serious medical condition called.

 The, a single genetic defect, is the cause of chronic myelogenous leukemia (CML), which generally occurs in approximately 95% of individuals with CML.

 The translocation that results in the formation of the Philadelphia (Ph) chromosome (translocation between chromosomes 9 and 22) leads to the development of the BCR-ABL fusion gene.
 The BCR-ABL tyrosine kinase is produced by the BCR-ABL gene.
 In chronic myelogenous leukemia, BCR-ABL-positive cells proliferate more and are more resistant to cell death.

 Therefore, in order to treat chronic myelogenous leukemia (CML), BCR-ABL tyrosine kinase inhibitors are administered.